single-cell-data/SOMA/abstract_specification.md

 - values - a parameter containing all columns, including the index columns.
 The schema for the values must match the schema for the SOMADataFrame.
 - platform_config - optional storage-engine specific configuration

-All index coordinates must be specified in the `values` parameter.
+All columns, including index columns and `soma_joinid` must be specified in the `values` parameter.

 ## SOMADenseNdArray